tonigoodier/tonigoodier.github.io/_posts/2018-10-4-3D-Printing-in-the-Donnelly-lab.md

 How useful can 3D printing be in a lab setting?
 Here's what I've found

-# This is very much still a draft.

 # 3D Printing?

 I first started off with 3D printing (3DP) a few years ago with the Anet A8 (A8).
 The A8 is a cheap build-it-yourself type kit, which does the job of 3D printing objects, albeit not at the greatest resolution straight out of the box.